Hum Aapke Hain Koun..!: Production

-Aamir Khan was initially offered the role of Prem, but he declined the offer due to being dissatisfied with the script.
-It then went to Salman Khan.

 The producers/distributors exercised a higher than normal level of control over their work.
 There was a limited release, a new form of television publicity, safeguards against video piracy, and a delay in the releasing of video tapes.

 Music

-The soundtrack for Hum Aapke Hain Koun..! was composed by Raamlaxman (original name Vijay Patil) who had earlier given music for Rajshri's Maine Pyar Kiya, with lyrics by Ravinder Rawal and Dev Kohli.
-It was produced under the Sa Re Ga Ma label which at that time was known as HMV (short for His Master's Voice) and featured veteran playback singers such as Lata Mangeshkar, S. P. Balasubrahmanyam, Kumar Sanu, Udit Narayan, Shailendra Singh and Sharda Sinha.
-Raamlaxman had about 50 sessions with the director Barjatya during scripting.
-The finished soundtrack included an unusually large number of songs at 14 (15, if we count the sad version of the song "Mujhse Juda Hokar" which appears in the movie, but not on the music album), plus the song "Hasta Hua Noorani Chehra" (from the film Parasmani (1963)), that was used when the characters play a game.
-The track "Didi Tera Devar Deewana" is said to be inspired by Ustad Nusrat Fateh Ali Khan's song "Saare Nabian".
-The song became one of the most popular film songs ever, and was on the charts for over a year.
-The soundtrack was highly successful upon release, becoming the highest-selling Bollywood soundtrack of the year, and one of the top sellers of the 1990s, with 12million units sold.
-It was ranked at number 29 on the list of all-time best-selling Bollywood soundtracks by Planet Bollywood.
+The soundtrack for Hum Aapke Hain Koun..! was composed by Raamlaxman who had earlier given music for Rajshri's Maine Pyar Kiya, with lyrics by Ravinder Rawal and Dev Kohli.
+It was produced under the His Master's Voice label and featured veteran playback singers such as Lata Mangeshkar, S. P. Balasubrahmanyam, Kumar Sanu, Udit Narayan, Shailendra Singh and Sharda Sinha.
+The song "Didi Tera Devar Deewana" became one of the most popular film songs ever, and was on the charts for over a year.
+The soundtrack was highly successful upon release, becoming one of the highest-selling Bollywood soundtracks of all time.

 Release

 Hum Aapke Hain Koun..! premiered at Liberty Cinema in South Mumbai on 5 August 1994; it eventually ran there for over 100 weeks.
 The film initially saw a very limited release, also showing at the Regal and Eros theatres, with only 26 prints total.
 Eventually, it started to appear in many more theatres.
 When initial viewers complained about the film's length, 2 of the 14 song sequences were removed.
 These were later restored when film goers were found to enjoy all of the songs.
 Early reviewers of Hum Aapke Hain Koun..! predicted that it would be a huge flop; hence the industry was stunned when it went on to become the most successful film of all time up to that point.